Aviation Courses &

 Both VFR and IFR operations will be addressed for this rating.

-While a multi-engine rating can be added to a private pilot licence, it is usually more cost-effective to wait until a pilot obtains a commercial pilot certificate and an instrument rating.
+While a multi-engine rating can be added to a private pilot license, it is usually more cost-effective to wait until a pilot obtains a commercial pilot certificate and an instrument rating.

 Multi-Engine Rating